-THE Postmaster has decided that the Society of Arts' Prize Writing-case, for which they awarded the prize of twenty guineas and their silver medal to PARKINS and GOTTO, can be sent through the post for 4d., so that this extremely useful and durable waterproof case, fitted with writing-paper, envelopes, blotting-book, metal pencase, with reserve of pens, &c., &c., can be sent free through the post to any part of the kingdom, on sending twenty-cight stamps to PARKINS and GOTTO, 24 and 25, Oxford Street, London.
+THE Postmaster has decided that the Society of Arts' Prize Writing-case, for which they awarded the prize of twenty guineas and their silver medal to PARKINS and GOTTO, can be sent through the post for 4d., so that this extremely useful and durable waterproof case, fitted with writing-paper, envelopes, blotting-book, metal pencase, with reserve of pens, &c., &c., can be sent free through the post to any part of the kingdom, on sending twenty-eight stamps to PARKINS and GOTTO, 24 and 25, Oxford Street, London.
 It forms a most appropriate present.
 Selling price at their stationary warehouse, 2s. each.
 Their Sample Packet containing fifty kinds.
 Writing Paper and Envelopes can be had free by post for four stamps.

-PARKINS and GOTTO make no charge for stamping writing-paper and envelopes, with crests, initials, or address, and undertake to pay thecarriage to any part of England, on orders over twenty shillings.
+PARKINS and GOTTO make no charge for stamping writing-paper and envelopes, with crests, initials, or address, and undertake to pay the carriage to any part of England, on orders over twenty shillings.
 Twenty thousand envelopes, of any size or quality, at a minute's notice.
 Office stationary and household papers.
 Institutions, colleges, and schools supplied.
 Price list post free.
 A saving of full 6s. in the pound.
 PARKINS and GOTTO, paper and envelope makers, 24 and 25, Oxford Street.
 [Advt.]

-THE LEADER & SATURDAY ANALYST

-A REVIEW AND RECORD OF POLITICAL, LITERARY, ARTISTIC, AND SOCIAL EVENTS.
+THE LEADER & SATURDAY ANALYST, A REVIEW AND RECORD OF POLITICAL, LITERARY, ARTISTIC, AND SOCIAL EVENTS.

 Price Fivepence; Stamped, Sixpence.

-CONTENTS OF NO. 529 (NEW SERIES NO. 19), MAY 12, 1860: CONTENTS OF HO.
-020 (2014) State of Business in Parliament, Lord John Russell and Sicily.
-Ational Franchise.
+CONTENTS or No. 529 (New States No. 19), MAY 12: 1860: State of Business in Parliament.
+Lord John Russell and Sicily.
+Educational Franchise.
 The Volunteers.
 Protestantism in Italy.
 Schism in Council : India.
 The Parliament and the Press.
 Wine Licenses.
 Swindling.
 Horsmanship in the Commons.
-Contemporary French Literature.
-State of Business ...
-The Voiu Educational Franchise.
-The Voiu Schism in Council : India.
-Wine Licenses.
-Swindling.
-Coricature.
-Eastern Africa.
 Modern Caricature.
 Eastern Africa.
-Contemporary Frence.
+Contemporary French Literature.
 Popular Physiology.
-Mr. Gilfilian's Theology.
+Mr. Gilfilan's Theology.
 Habits and their Weakness.
 The Banker of Florence.
 Mr. Mason Jones's Oration on Macaulay.
 Foreign Correspondence-Turin; Hanover.
 Record of the Week.
 Entertainments.
 Parliament.
-London-Published at No. 18, Catherine-street, Strand, W.C.
-NEW AND BEAUTIFUL LIBRARY EDITION.
-Price 5s., cloth; 7s., half-bound Roxburgh style; 10s.
-6d., antique morocco' Loldsmith's Vicar of Wakefield.
-Printed UT by Whittingham, with Eight Illustrations by ABSOLON.